bloc97/Anime4K/GLSL_Instructions.md

 CTRL+6 change-list glsl-shaders set "~~/shaders/Anime4K_3.0_Denoise_Bilateral_Mode.glsl;~~/shaders/Anime4K_3.0_Deblur_DoG.glsl;~~/shaders/Anime4K_3.0_DarkLines_HQ.glsl;~~/shaders/Anime4K_3.0_ThinLines_HQ.glsl;~~/shaders/Anime4K_3.0_Upscale_CNN_M_x2_Deblur.glsl"
 CTRL+0 change-list glsl-shaders clr ""
 ```

+Note: If you wish to use the Upscale_Original and/or Deblur_Original shaders, make sure your mpv version is **v0.31** if you are using Windows and must use the D3D11 API, as there is a GLSL bug in v0.32, see https://github.com/bloc97/Anime4K/issues/66.
+Linux users are not affected.
+Windows users on the OpenGL or Vulkan API are not affected.

   6. To verify the installation was correctly done, use the MPV profiler to check if there are a few shaders with the name Anime4K running.
 To access the profiler, press Shift+I and then 2 on the keyboard's top row.
 This is what you should see (for v2.0RC2):